Idah McGlone Gibson: Journalism career in Toledo

-Idah McGlone Gibson became known for her theater reviews and critiques of local drama, often written under her pen name, "Mac."
+Gibson became known for her theater reviews and critiques of local drama, often written under her pen name, "Mac."
 Her contemporaries observed that unlike some critics who were regarded with distrust, she had earned "the confidence and friendship" of most people in the theater profession.
 In addition to offering her insights about the theater, she also began doing a series of lectures in venues all over Ohio and neighboring states, bringing her collection of autographed photos, and telling interesting stories about all the actors and actresses she had met.
 When not writing for the Toledo Blade or giving educational talks, she worked as a publicist for local theater owner and impresario Frank Burt, promoting some of his acts.
 She also became a charter member of the Ohio Newspaper Women's Association, when it was founded in Toledo in October 1902.

 A reporter asked her the secret of her success, and McGlone Gibson attributed it to her work ethic.
 "To succeed in anything, you must love it and be willing to give up all other things for it and work, work, work."
 She also disagreed with the belief that a woman's place is in the home, saying that not all women are cut out to be homemakers.
 And she added, "The professional or business woman can be just as modest and refined and sweet as the woman who stays at home, whatever her work may be.
 It all depends on how she does it."
 But although she said that her first priority was her career, she and her husband were happily married: according to colleagues of Henry Gibson, the two had busy careers, but they were very devoted to each other.